-Accounts receivable are stated at amounts due from customers and credit card companies, net of an allowance for doubtful accounts.
-HSN provides extended payment terms to its customers known as Flexpay.
-Flexpay is offered on certain products sold by HSN.
+Accounts receivable are principally comprised of amounts due from customers and credit card companies, net of an allowance for doubtful accounts.
+HSN provides extended payment terms to its customers on certain products known as Flexpay.
 Revenue is recorded when delivery to the customer has occurred, at which time HSN collects the first payment, sales tax and all shipping and handling fees.
 Subsequent collections are due from customers in 30-day increments, payable automatically upon authorization of the customer's method of payment.
 HSN accepts most credit and select debit cards.
 HSN offers Flexpay programs ranging from two to six interest-free monthly payments.
 Flexpay receivables consist of outstanding balances owed by customers, less a reserve for uncollectible balances.
-The balance of Flexpay receivables, net of allowance, at December 31, 2011 and 2010 was \$175.6 million and \$162.5 million, respectively.